airqo-platform/AirQo-api/src/blog-content-manager/README.md

 4. Start the server

     ```
-    npm start
+    npm run dev
     ```

 ## API Documentation

-API documentation is available at `/blogs/api-docs` when running the server locally.
+API documentation is available at `/api/blogs/api-docs` when running the server locally.

 ## Contributing